voxel51/fiftyone/docs/source/user_guide/app.rst

 After you make a selection, a new |ToPatches| view stage will be appended to the view bar and your view will be updated to show the patches.

+By default, patches are cropped so only the label patch is visible.
+To view the entire image when in a patches view, you click on the settings icon and uncheck the `Crop to patch` setting.
+The setting is available in both the grid and expanded sample view.

 .. note::

     Switching to patches view will create patches for **only** the contents of